junxit/us-congress-bills-117/metadata.md

 - 2022-05-24 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2022-05-24 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2022-05-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 376.
+- 2022-05-26 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Voice Vote.(consideration: CR S2737; text: 09/28/2021 CR S6744)
+- 2022-05-26 — Resolution agreed to in Senate without amendment and with a preamble by Voice Vote. (consideration: CR S2737; text: 09/28/2021 CR S6744)